Skip to Content

 How Affiliate Marketing Works Today

 Modern affiliate marketing uses advanced tracking technology (cookies and lead generation forms) to stay on top of affiliate activity and monitor its performance.
 Recording this data and performance analytics helps to understand what works and what doesn’t—and, more importantly, what to focus on when putting together your next marketing campaign.
-Many merchants even use affiliate marketing tools to track performance, supervise transactions, and oversee other administrative tasks in an organized way.
+Many merchants even use affiliate marketing tools or referral software to track performance, supervise transactions, and oversee other administrative tasks in an organized way.

 Key Concepts of Affiliate Marketing